-You can then light the crumpled paper so that flames can flicker and light the charcoal.
-Make sure that heat is well-spread, and the temperatures on the grill are even.
-Once you see that the charcoal is covered with a type of fine ash, you can now prepare to start grilling your meat.
+You can then light the crumpled paper so flames can grow and ignite the charcoal.
+Make sure that the heat is well-spread and the temperatures on the grill are even.
+Once you see that the charcoal is covered with fine ash, you can prepare to start grilling your meat.

-The best way to determine the level of temperature is to simply hold your hand above the heat.
+The best way to determine the temperature level is to hold your hand above the heat simply.
 The fire is overly hot if you can only hold for two seconds, and at medium, for four to six seconds.

 Gas Grill Techniques

 It’s one of the most convenient as it just requires you to turn the knob.
 You can light and preheat with minimal effort.
 To start, you first need to connect the propane tank to the grill, ensuring that the tank valve is open.